Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Construction of Valid Inequalities From Building Blocks

 \subsection{Redundant Inequalities}

 The procedure described so far leads to the set

-with $\Delta_p^d$ as defined in \cref{def:spx}, of (in)equalities that are valid for $\Pd$; \ie they describe a relaxation of $\Pd$ and can thus be used for (relaxed) LP decoding as described in \cref{sec:lpdecoding}.
+with $\Delta_p^d$ as defined in Definition~\ref{def:spx}, of (in)equalities that are valid for $\Pd$; \ie they describe a relaxation of $\Pd$ and can thus be used for (relaxed) LP decoding as described in Section~\ref{sec:lpdecoding}.

-In general, however, some entries of $\Theta(d)$ can be \emph{redundant}; an inequality $\boldtheta^T \boldx \leq \kappa$ in $\Theta(d)$ is redundant if it is representable as linear combinations of other (in)equalities in $\Theta(d)$, where the coefficients of all \emph{in}equalities must be nonnegative:
+In general, however, some entries of $\Theta(d)$ might be \emph{redundant}: an inequality $\boldtheta^T \boldx \leq \kappa$ in $\Theta(d)$ is redundant if it is a linear combination of other (in)equalities in $\Theta(d)$, where the coefficients of all \emph{in}equalities are nonnegative: